Bluejays vs. Tigers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Creighton vs. Princeton: Betting Trends, Record ATS, Home/Road Splits - Sweet 16

-A Sweet 16 matchup features the No. 6 seed Creighton Bluejays (23-12) and the No. 15 seed Princeton Tigers (23-8) meeting with a place in the South Region bracket final on the line on Friday at KFC Yum!
-Center.
-Creighton is a 10-point favorite in the NCAA Tournament matchup, which begins at 9:00 PM on TBS.
-The matchup has a point total of 140.
+The No. 6 Creighton Bluejays (23-12) and the No. 15 Princeton Tigers (23-8) will meet on Friday to compete for a spot in the Elite Eight of the NCAA Tournament.
+Creighton is favored by 10 points in the Sweet 16 matchup, which begins at 9:00 PM on TBS.
+The over/under in the matchup is set at 140.

 Creighton vs. Princeton Odds & Info